Kafka REST APIs for Confluent Cloud

 Tip

-• Kafka REST endpoints are per-cluster, rather than single, control plane API endpoints.
+Kafka REST endpoints are per-cluster, rather than single, control plane API endpoints.

-• You must have network access to the cluster as a prerequisite for using Kafka REST.
+You must have network access to the cluster as a prerequisite for using Kafka REST.
 For example; if you are using a laptop and your cluster is privately networked (not on the internet), you must configure a network path from your laptop to the cluster in order to use Kafka REST.

 To communicate with the REST API you must send your Confluent Cloud API key and API secret as BINARY, base64-encoded data.
 (You also need write permissions to the target Kafka topic.)

-This overview provides use cases and examples which require you to know how to create and use these credentials.
+This overview provides use cases and examples that require you to know how to create and use these credentials.
 The Kafka REST API Quick Start for Confluent Cloud provides detailed information on how to do this.

 echo -n "bonjour" | base64